Writer. Educator. Speaker.

 While Michael completed his MFA, he continued to work full time, but now he embraced unexpected opportunities.
 For a year he worked as a Teaching Assistant in a junior high special education program that served students with behavioral and emotional disorders.
 Then he became the Children’s Manager for Anderson’s Bookshop in La Grange, Illinois.
 There he led book clubs, matched readers with stories, and helped create a new summer reading program.
 After a year, another opportunity presented itself in the bookish community: working as a marketing specialist at Sourcebooks, an independent trade publisher in Naperville, Illinois.
 In his new role, Michael attended trade shows, helped design marketing materials, and worked closely with New York Times bestselling authors.

 As much as he loved working in the book world, Michael felt the tug to resume teaching and working with young people.
-In the midst of the COVID-19 pandemic, Michael returned to Oswego High School and continues to teach there quite happily.
+In the midst of the COVID-19 pandemic, Michael returned to Oswego High School where he taught until 2023.

-While Michael chased these educational and occupational adventures, he also signed with Sara Crowe at Pippin Properties for representation.
+While Michael chased these educational and occupational adventures, he also signed with Sara Crowe for representation.
 In the fall of 2020, they sold Michael’s debut middle grade novel, The Civil War of Amos Abernathy, to Stephanie Stein at HarperCollins in a two-book deal.
+Since then, Michael has published two more middle grade novels: Matteo and The Truth About Triangles.

 Author Visits